Could IBS Explain GI Symptoms in RA? Too Early to Tell

 Could it be IBS?

-Irritable bowel syndrome affects about 10% to 25% of the general population.8 IBS is classified as a functional disorder, eg, one that is related to problems with gut-brain interaction, abnormalities in how food moves through the gut, and a variety of other factors.
+Irritable bowel syndrome affects about 10 percent to 25 percent of the general population.8 IBS is classified as a functional disorder, eg, one that is related to problems with gut-brain interaction, abnormalities in how food moves through the gut, and a variety of other factors.

 So, why would IBS be linked with RA?
 There is some evidence that damage to the gut lining and imbalances in gut bacteria may contribute to functional GI disorders.3,9 The theory is that these abnormalities may also lead to immune activation and thus, autoimmune disorders.9